Planning a trip to Porto? Here are 23 things to do in Portugal’s vibrant city of Porto—from iconic views to hidden gems.

 Glide above the riverfront and get aerial views of the Douro River and Porto’s old town.
 The Cable car connects the riverside area of Avenida de Diogo Leite to the Jardim do Morro, the top deck level of the Ponte Luis I bridge.

-17. Casa Portuguesa do Pastel de Bacalhau
+17. Taste Casa Portuguesa do Pastel de Bacalhau

 18. Explore The Fantastic World of Portuguese Sardines

-Right next tot he Casa Portuguese do Pastel de Bacalhau is The Fantastic World of Portuguese Sardines.
+Right next to the Casa Portuguese do Pastel de Bacalhau is The Fantastic World of Portuguese Sardines.
 Here, you can gawk at all the sardine cans that cover the walls, and browse the extensive collection of sardine flavors.
 The inside is colorful and fun, with displays of Portugal’s beloved sardines.
 Visiting is a fun experience and you can get a memorable sardine souvenir to take home.

 19. Discover WOW Porto